 - or even a think-pair-share

-- Chats: I like to use a week of class to meet with students where they come prepared to share how they think they are doing based on the rubrics and scores they’ve encountered in class.
+- Chats: I like to use a week of class to meet with students, where they come prepared to share how they think they are doing based on the rubrics and scores they’ve encountered in the course.
 Students get to lead this discussion as well.

-- Misconception checks: Allow students to share what they aren’t understanding, what’s muddied for them, and how they are navigating those issues.
+- Misconception checks: Allow students to share what they don’t understand, what’s muddied for them, and how they navigate those issues.

-- Reflection: Outside of having chats with students, I think it is important for them to consistently reflect on their learning and the design of the course.
-Think outside of the box on the types of questions you ask, with the hope that students are developing metacognitive thinking as well.
+- Reflection: Outside of having chats with students, I think it is vital for them to consistently reflect on their learning and the design of the course.
+Think outside the box on your questions, hoping students are also developing metacognitive thinking.

 - Board notes and sticky conversations: Depending on the room and resources you have, you can have students share thoughts directly on the board or screen.
-You can also use different colored post-it notes and have students organize thoughts that way.
-For example, pink are things students don’t understand, yellow are things that students think lack clarity but kind of understand, and green is that they could help their classmates with that knowledge.
-What you do with that information can lead to small group discussions, or it can help you to decide if there is information that needs to be retaught so students can master the content.
+You can also use different colored post-it notes and have students organize their thoughts that way.
+For example, pink is things students don’t understand, yellow is things that students think lack clarity but kind of understand, and green is that they could help their classmates with that knowledge.
+What you do with that information can lead to small group discussions or help you decide if there is information that needs to be retaught so students can master the content.

-Use the three visual metaphors above to help you in your planning of formative assessments.
+Use the three visual metaphors above to help you plan formative assessments.
 Below are questions you can ask yourself and your assessment to improve its use and purpose in your curriculum:

-- Stairs: What do students know and how do I get them to where I want them to be?
-How do I break those skills up into individual steps so that the students aren’t overwhelmed by the whole staircase?
+- Stairs: What do students know, and how do I get them to where I want them to be?
+How do I break those skills into individual steps so the students aren’t overwhelmed by the whole staircase?

-- Spiral: What ways do I reinforce what students know while also building them to their best potential?
-What are the skills I need to reinforce and how do I elevate the skills each time I reinforce them?
+- Spiral: How do I reinforce what students know while building them to their best potential?
+What skills do I need to strengthen, and how do I elevate them each time I reinforce them?

 Scaffolding strategies to integrate into your classroom today

-If you are like me and it is already a few weeks into the semester, then you are likely not looking to overhaul your assessment structure or plan for your course.
-However, what we all can do is think about how we can add and build scaffolding into the curriculum, which isn’t as difficult as one may think.
+If you are like me and it is already a few weeks into the semester, you are likely not looking to overhaul your assessment structure or plan for your course.
+However, we can all think about how to add and build scaffolding into the curriculum, which isn’t as difficult as one may think.
 Here are a few strategies you can add to your classes today:

 - Thinking Aloud: Some even call this show-and-tell.
 Here is your quick glimpse at what students know at the moment.
-I also like to use this as a modeling strategy where I speak openly about how I am approaching a question, text, or task.
+I also like to use this as a modeling strategy where I speak openly about approaching a question, text, or task.
 I show and tell.
 I then encourage students to do the same.
-It is important to keep note of how students are responding because this is where you learn what additional labor is going to be needed for the whole group, or if you will need to differentiate to improve individual student success.
+It is essential to note how students respond because this is where you learn what additional labor will be needed for the whole group or if you will need to differentiate to improve individual student success.